rtldg/simulcast-mpv/README.md

 ## similar projects (not for mpv)
 - Jellyfin has some "SyncPlay" thing.
 - Plex (ew) has a "Watch Together" thing.
+(EDIT: which is half-removed lol)
 - [Metastream](https://github.com/samuelmaddock/metastream) does streaming & syncing on a webpage.